 The Zambia country office is developing new research projects in its various sectors: Education, Agriculture, Health, Social Protection, Financial Inclusion, SME, and Child Protection.
 This involves in-depth reviews of existing academic literature, conducting preliminary research and interviews with local experts, coordination with local partner organizations, research design, and the preparation of grant applications

-The student volunteer will work closely with the IPA Zambia Research Manager and Senior Policy Associate on all aspects of new project development.
+The volunteer will work closely with the IPA Zambia Research Manager, Project Development Associate and Senior Policy Associate on all aspects of new project development.
 The post would be well suited to a candidate with a strong technical and theoretical background with interest in gaining experience in how to design and execute impact evaluations in practice.
-The intern will have the opportunity to contribute to identifying research questions, designing experimental impact evaluations, securing grant funding for the research, identifying potential Global North and Global South researchers, and attending various business development meetings with external stakeholders and potential partners.
+The volunteer will have the opportunity to contribute to identifying research questions, designing experimental impact evaluations, securing grant funding for the research, identifying potential Global North and Global South researchers, and attending various business development meetings with external stakeholders and potential partners.
 Note that while there may be opportunities for travel within Zambia and some field work, most, if not all, of the work will be office-based.
-Candidates should expect to spend at least 80% of the time working on reviews of existing academic literature and grant applications
+Candidates should expect to spend at least 70% of the time working on reviews of existing academic literature and grant applications and 30% of the time supporting the country office policy initiatives.

 - Interest in development issues and in at least one of IPA’s sector of focus (Agriculture, Environment, SME, Financial Inclusion, Social Protection, Education, Child Protection, Health)